 Interior air enters the Rear Automatic Temperature Control System through an intake grille, located in the right side trim panel behind the third row seats.
-The rear outlets are located in the right side trim panel of the 3rd Row seat.
+The heater outlets are located in the right side trim panel, just behind the sliding door.
 Do not block or place objects directly in front of the inlet grille or heater outlets.
 The electrical system could overload causing damage to the blower motor.